 Gross profit per ton also measures the profitability of the Group's production, independent from production levels.
 This KPI is influenced by the efficiency of production and the margins secured.
-Gross profit takes into account costs attributable to projects.
+Gross profit takes into account direct personnel, production and manufacturing costs that are directly attributable to projects.
 As efficiency and added value generally increases within a project over time, gross profit tends to be lower in the earlier phase of a project and increases over time.

-Gross profit per ton increased in the nine months ended 30 September 2015 compared to the same period in 2014, after a reduction in 2013 compared to 2012.
-This was mainly driven by the production relating to larger and more profitable projects as well as the release of risk reserves in relation to projects that reached completion within the period.
+Gross profit per ton in the offshore wind segment increased in the year ended 31 December 2015: EUR 481.14 compared to the same period in 2014: EUR 403.39 (2013: EUR 253.16).
+This was mainly driven by the production relating to larger and more profitable projects realising production efficiencies and improved utilisation of the production facilities (fixed cost recovery).
+In addition, successful completion of several project allowed for the release of risk reserves in relation to projects that reached completion in the first half of 2015.